-The Oklahoma Supreme Court heard arguments this month on behalf of the Retail Liquor Association of Oklahoma and the Oklahoma Grocers Association challenging petition that they refer to as “unconstitutional.”
+The Oklahoma Supreme Court heard arguments this month on behalf of the Retail Liquor Association of Oklahoma and the Oklahoma Grocers Association challenging a petition that they refer to as “unconstitutional.”
 They say the proposal provides liquor stores an unconstitutional advantage over grocery stores.
 When business disputes like this come up, it is important to have a well-informed Oklahoma business litigation attorney on your side.

 The Petition